 Freshwater inflows play a key role in the delivery of organic carbon to estuaries.
 However, our understanding of the dynamics between discharge and carbon globally is limited.
 In this study we performed a 30-month monitoring study on the Bega and Clyde River estuaries, Australia, to understand the influence that discharge had on carbon, nitrogen, phosphorus, bacteria and chlorophyll a dynamics.
 We hypothesised that 1) discharge would be the most important factor influencing carbon and nutrient concentrations, though during low flows chlorophyll a would also be positively related to carbon, 2) bacteria would be related to dissolved organic carbon (DOC), and chlorophyll a to temperature, nitrogen and phosphorus, and 3) that concentrations of carbon, nitrogen, phosphorus, bacterial biomass and chlorophyll a would be significantly different between large 'flood flows', smaller 'fresh flows' and base flow conditions.
 We found that discharge was always the most important factor influencing carbon and nutrient concentrations, and that primary production appeared to have little influence on the variation in DOC concentration even during base flow conditions.
 We suggest this relationship is likely due to highly episodic discharge that occurred during the study period.
 Bacteria were related to DOC in the lower estuary sites, but phosphorus in the upper estuary.
 We suggest this is likely due to the input of bioavailable carbon in the upper estuary leading bacteria to be P limited, which changes downstream to carbon limitation as DOC becomes more refractory.
 Chlorophyll a was positively related to temperature but not nutrients, which we suggest may be due to competition with bacteria for phosphorus in the upper estuary.
 Carbon, nitrogen and phosphorus concentrations were different under flood, fresh and base flow conditions, though these differences sometimes varied between estuary locations for different resources.
 Overall, the results demonstrate that discharge plays an im...

-Mitrovic, SM, Westhorpe, DP, Kobayashi, T, Baldwin, DS, Ryan, D & Hitchcock, JN 2014, 'Short-term changes in zooplankton density and community structure in response to different sources of dissolved organic carbon in an unconstrained lowland river: evidence for food web support', Journal of Plankton Research, vol. 36, no. 6, pp. 1488-1500.View/Download from: UTS OPUS or Publisher's site
+Mitrovic, SM, Westhorpe, DP, Kobayashi, T, Baldwin, DS, Ryan, D & Hitchcock, JN 2014, 'Short-term changes in zooplankton density and community structure in response to different sources of dissolved organic carbon in an unconstrained lowland river: evidence for food web support', Journal of Plankton Research, vol. 36, no. 6, pp. 1488-1500.View/Download from: Publisher's site

 Freshwater inflows can deliver substantial inputs of allochthonous organic carbon to estuaries.
 The role that allochthonous DOC has on structuring bacterial and phytoplankton communities is still not well understood.
 We performed a series of 1.25 L bioassay limitation experiments on the Bega and Clyde River estuaries in NSW, Australia, examining what resources limit bacteria and phytoplankton growth.
 We hypothesized that during base flow conditions bacteria would be carbon limited, and after high flow conditions they would be nutrient limited.
 A full factorial design was used with additions of carbon (glucose), nitrogen (KNO3) and phosphorus (KH2PO4).
 During the experiments that took place during base flow conditions bacteria were always primarily C-limited.
 After high flow conditions, bacteria were P-limited on the Clyde River, and remained C-limited on the Bega River.
 Phytoplankton growth was limited at all times in each estuary, tending toward N-limitation on the Bega River and P-limitation on the Clyde river.
 During high flow conditions on the Clyde River, when bacteria and phytoplankton were both primarily P-limited, it appeared that bacteria was able to outcompete phytoplankton for nutrients.
 These results suggest that freshwater inflows and allochthonous DOC maybe important in structuring estuarine microbial ecosystems and individual estuaries may behave differently in terms of their limiting resources.